arslanmusaddiq/1DT308-Introductory-Project/labs/0_pico_getting_started.md

 ### Expected output:

-The on board LED is on for two seconds, and off for three second repeatedly.
+The on board LED is on for two seconds, and off for three seconds repeatedly.

 # Blink External LEDs